Toodyay, Western Australia: Old Toodyay, 1836-1860

-The Avon River valley in which Toodyay was to be located was discovered for the white settlers by Ensign Robert Dale in 1830, leading to further exploration by settlers including James Drummond, Captain Francis Whitfield and Alexander Anderson.
+The Avon River valley in which Toodyay was to be located was discovered for the white settlers by Robert Dale in 1830, leading to further exploration by settlers including James Drummond, Francis Whitfield and Alexander Anderson.
 The first village of Toodyay was established in 1836, one of the earliest inland settlements in Western Australia.
 Drummond established his homestead Hawthornden a few kilometres to the north.

 Newcastle, 1860-1910

 The original townsite was subject to flooding, which led to its abandonment in the 1850s, and a new townsite was established on higher ground 2 km upstream.
-This was proclaimed by Governor Arthur Kennedy on 1 October 1860 as "Newcastle" and the original settlement came to be referred to as "Old Toodyay".
+This was proclaimed by Governor Arthur Kennedy on 1 October 1860 as Newcastle and the original settlement came to be referred to as Old Toodyay.

 The Newcastle Gaol, in Clinton Street, completed in 1864, was in use as a state prison until 1909.
 It is now preserved as a heritage building and tourist attraction, the Old Gaol Museum.

 In 1870, a steam-driven flour mill, Connor's Mill, was built on Stirling Terrace by George Hasell.
 The mill was also used to generate electricity in the early twentieth century.
 Saved from demolition in the 1970s, and restored to demonstrate the milling process and machinery, the mill now forms the museum section of the Toodyay Visitor Centre.

 Toodyay since 1910

-In May 1910, due to confusion with the New South Wales city of Newcastle, a name-change to Toodyay was proposed and the original townsite, which had by this time declined substantially, became "West Toodyay".
+In May 1910, due to confusion with the New South Wales city of Newcastle, a name-change to Toodyay was proposed and the original townsite, which had by this time declined substantially, became West Toodyay.

 The Heritage Council of Western Australia lists over one hundred places of historical significance in or near Toodyay, including cottages (some of which are now ruins), homesteads, shops, churches, parks and railway infrastructure.
 The State Register of Heritage Buildings includes the Gaol, Connor's Mill, Toodyay Public Library, the old Toodyay Post Office and the old Toodyay Fire Station, as well as several other historic sites.
 The historic architecture of shops and residences along the main street, Stirling Terrace, presents a distinctive frontage termed the Stirling Terrace Streetscape Group.

 Some of the buildings are also listed on the Australian Heritage Database.
 They include the Freemasons Hotel, the Victoria Hotel, and Urwin's Store on Stirling Terrace, and Butterly's Cottage on Harper Road.

 The current Toodyay District High School was established in 1954, replacing an older building constructed in 1886.

 In 1986 the town was the location used to film the movie Shame.